David Townsend (musician): Peak success (1989–1991)

 Although Surface achieved some club success, Townsend felt the band could have gone a lot further on a larger label.
 In 1985, he went to Mississippi to visit his father, who was building a recording studio there.
 (Ed) Townsend pulled some strings to get Surface a contract with Columbia.
 They convinced the label to let them continue recording at The Lab, the 24-track studio they had built in Conley's living room in New Jersey.

 Surface's first single on Columbia, "Let's Try Again", was a small hit, however, "Happy" reached No. 2 on the US R&B charts and No. 20 on the US Pop charts in 1987, and the group's debut album sold well.
 Their 1989 follow-up album, 2nd Wave saw the band become staples of the quiet storm urban radio format with the success of the single "Closer Than Friends", which reached No. 1 on the R&B charts on March 18, 1989 and was there for two weeks, and "Shower Me With Your Love," a Jackson written song, reached No. 1 on the R&B Charts on July 29, which crossed over to the US Pop charts.
 Their next single, "You Are My Everything", featured Regina Belle as a guest vocalist and on November 4, 1989, took over the top of the R&B charts, replacing her single "Baby Come to Me," it also crossed over onto the British charts.

 Townsend had a song that he co-wrote with David Conley reach No. 1 on the US R&B charts.
 "Don't Take It Personal" by Jermaine Jackson, reached No. 1 on November 18, 1989, replacing "You Are My Everything" by Surface.

 In 1991, Surface released the album 3 Deep which included the singles "All I Want Is You", "Never Gonna Let You Down" and "The First Time", which topped the US pop charts.
 "The First Time" reached No. 1 on the US R&B charts on January 19, 1991 and became the group's biggest hit.

 However, Townsend and Conley decided to concentrate on songwriting and producing and helped Aretha Franklin record the album What You See Is What You Sweat in 1991, while Jackson went solo.

 Later years

 The group disbanded in 1994 after Townsend and Jackson left the group.
 However, in 1999, the band reunited and released their final studio album Love Zone.
 Plans were being made for a reunion tour.
-However, those plans where cancelled when Townsend was found dead at his home on October 26, 2005, in Northridge, California.
+However, those plans were cancelled when Townsend was found dead at his home on October 26, 2005, in Northridge, California.